 each with their own highly individual colour and character.
 You might trawl the many antique shops in bohemian San Telmo or make a precious find in its Sunday market, stop for a street-side coffee in working class La Boca, and stroll the trendy avenues of Recoleta and Palermo.

-For more information about Buenos Aires and Argentina please click here.
+For more information about Buenos Aires and Argentina please visit our dedicated South America site.

 In a tropical region of magnificent rainforest and deep flowing rivers in the far north-east, you’ll see ‘the Great Waters’ – the mighty Iguazu Falls.
 The thundering waterfalls are an incredible sight-and-sound sensation, 3km wide and plunging 70m into the gorge that divides Argentina, Brazil and Paraguay.
 You can see the wide-angle view of the falls from the Brazilian side and more close-up detail from the Argentine side.